kevinding0218/InterviewDocuments/Q and A/gRPC.md

 1. Create Channel: this channel is going to wrap the actual wire protocol that's used in order to send the messages back and forth, create once and use through life cycle
 	- For example: if we have our server and client communicating using HTTP/2, then that channel's going to wrap a TCP connection between the client and server.
 2. Create Client: client takes in the channel, and that client is normally provided to us
-3. Client Send Request (with optional Metadata): the client always has to initiate, the Metadata client send is data about the request but not the request itself
+3. Client Send Request (with optional Metadata): the client always has to initiate, the Metadata client send is data about the request but not the request object itself
+4. (optional) Server Send Metadata: it's possible but not required that server send metadata back,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTEzMTQ4MjAsLTEzNzUzMDUyMjYsLT
+eyJoaXN0b3J5IjpbLTE2NTk4NDY3NTMsLTEzNzUzMDUyMjYsLT
 IwNDYzNjE1ODUsLTE4MTM1MDg2NDUsMTQ0MjYyOTU5NCwtNjU4
 NDE1MDEwLC0xNTA2NzEzMDUwXX0=
 -->